ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/examples/hellblock.md

 lava.
 Some structures have also been added to the Nether.
 Since the overworld is default, we don't need to worry about its structures, and they will be generated as normal.

-Thanks to [benbenlaw 🔗](https://www.curseforge.com/members/benbenlaw/projects) for permitting the use of templates from his well-known modpack [Infernopolis 🔗](https://www.curseforge.com/minecraft/modpacks/infernopolis) for this example.
+Thanks to [benbenlaw](https://www.curseforge.com/members/benbenlaw/projects) for permitting the use of templates from his well-known modpack [Infernopolis](https://www.curseforge.com/minecraft/modpacks/infernopolis) for this example.
 I tweaked it a bit to avoid using mod blocks.